COVID-19 surge from Thanksgiving could start this week in Illinois, officials say

 Additional data: New positives include residents who ranged in age from under 1 up to the 90s.
 Of the 227 new positives, 145 were individuals 40 years of age or younger.

-Congregate living facilities: Aperion Care Center in Mascoutah reported one new case, Caseyville Nursing and Rehab reported one new case, Integrity Healthcare in Belleville reported one new case and St. Paul’s Home reported six new cases and one new death.
+Congregate living facilities: Aperion Care Center in Mascoutah reported 1 new case, Caseyville Nursing and Rehab reported 1 new case, Integrity Healthcare in Belleville reported 1 new case and St. Paul’s Home reported 6 new cases and 1 new death.

 Positivity rates (as of Saturday): Daily — 13.4% (-1.4%); 7-day average — 13.6% (+0.3%)